aaronpope007/Speech-Therapy/MASA Swallowing Assessment/README.md

 - **Responsive Design**: Works on desktop, tablet, and mobile
 - **PWA Support**: Install as a native app with offline capability
 - **Multi-Device Sync**: Seamless data synchronization across devices
+- **Tooltips**: Helpful hover descriptions for all action buttons
+- **Visual Feedback**: Clear indicators for selected patients and actions

 ## Assessment Areas (24 Total)